 C. The amount of LR that occupies the same volume as one mass part of the fat base

-- D. The number of hydrophilic compounds that replace water molecules in the base - E. The number of hydrogenated fats that bind to the base adjusted by changing the pressure and increasing or decreasing the level of the filler
+D. The number of hydrophilic compounds that replace water molecules in the base

+E. The number of hydrogenated fats that bind to the base

 State the advantages of the disk method of dosing capsules: